Nagendra1997/dummypy/troubleshooting.md

 You may get unexpected errors/issues during setup.
 Please follow the steps accordingly to resolve these issues.

--Getting ERROR docker: Cannot connect to the Docker daemon at unix:///var/run/docker.sock
+### Getting ERROR docker: Cannot connect to the Docker daemon at unix:///var/run/docker.sock

 Check if the docker daemon running.
 Once Docker is installed, you need to start the Docker daemon.
 Most Linux distributions use `systemctl` to start services.If you do not have `systemctl`, use the `service` command.